 When problems arise, it’s easy to assume the issue is with your actual HVAC system.
 As previously mentioned, one problem that is easily overlooked is a faulty thermostat.
 The thermostat is the regulator of your central heat and air.
 It controls the timing and the amount of hot or cold air your unit should produce.
 So, when your thermostat is malfunctioning, your house may suffer from intermittent temperature fluctuations, impacting your indoor temperature.

 Improper Balance of Air

 An HVAC system should provide heated or cooled air with balance.
 The air must travel through a series of ducts with enough force to reach each room.
 Problems in ductwork can impede air distribution.
 This reduces airflow in one line, which allows more air to flow to other areas of your home.
 This will cause certain rooms to cool or heat faster than others.

 By understanding what problems may arise with your heating and cooling system, you can take safe and precautionary measures to ensure optimal working conditions.
 You can also avoid major problems before they occur.
-Keep in mind that you should be looking for signs, maintaining your HVAC system and if you notice something strange, call your HVAC professional.
-If you’re in Tampa or the greater Tampa Bay area, give Comfort All Stars a call today for a consultation.
+Keep in mind that you should be looking for signs and maintaining your HVAC system and if you notice something strange, call your HVAC professional.
+If you’re in Tampa or the greater Tampa Bay area, give Comfort All-Stars a call today for a consultation.